-MISTEL_L Wappen Becker MISTEL_L
+MISTEL_L Wappen Becker im Winter MISTEL_R

 Linux Tips & Tricks on openSUSE Leap 15 and Tumbleweed